Anno-Mods-by-EDGE/EDGE_Anno_1800_Mods/CONTRIBUTING.md

 At this time, we are only set up to translate the mods into various languages by using Google Translate. (but maybe you can help us change that :wink:) If you are planning to contribute a translation, please do the following:

 - Fork this repository
-- Choose your language in the [modDesc Folder](https://github.com/Anno-Mods-by-EDGE/EDGE_Anno_1800_Mods) and navigating to the correct mod, and update it using the standard abbreviation for the language you are providing.
+- Choose your language in the [Template Folder](https://github.com/Anno-Mods-by-EDGE/EDGE_Anno_1800_Mods/tree/EDGE_Repo/docs/Transation%20Templates) and navigating to the correct mod, and update it using the standard abbreviation for the language you are providing.
 - If u can't find your language.
-  - Copy the most recent [English version](https://github.com/Anno-Mods-by-EDGE/EDGE_Anno_1800_Mods) of the l10n_en to the file you created.
+  - Copy the most recent [English version](https://github.com/Anno-Mods-by-EDGE/EDGE_Anno_1800_Mods/blob/EDGE_Repo/docs/Transation%20Templates/texts_english.xml) of the mod transation to a file you create.
 - Complete the translation
 - Give it a name describing what mod it belongs to like "FS19_"Template"_modDesc_l10n_"en".xml
 - Open a pull request against the `master` branch of this repository.